After you've added files to Your media library, you'll need to move them to the timeline to start editing your video.

 The timeline can contain multiple tracks.
-For example, video clips will appear in a separate track to audio clips in the timeline.
+For example, video clips will appear in a separate track from audio clips in the timeline.
 Titles will also appear in their own track.
 This is so you can layer things like music and titles over your videos.

-If you have several visual tracks (tracks with videos and images in them), the upper track will always be the 'top' most visible one, and lower tracks will be covered (i.e. not visible when there is a clip above them).
+If you have several visual tracks (tracks with videos and images in them), the upper track will always be the 'topmost visible one, and lower tracks will be covered (i.e. not visible when there is a clip above them).
 Their sound will still be heard unless they are muted.

-However, if the clip in the upper track does not fill the entire frame (e.g. it's a video or image that hasn't been cropped to fill) or is partially transparent (e.g. it's a title with a transparent background, a logo or png image, a semi-transparent 'background' or a video that fades) you will see the unobscured parts of the clips in the tracks below it.
+However, if the clip in the upper track does not fill the entire frame (e.g. it's a video or image that hasn't been cropped to fill) or is partially transparent (e.g. it's a title with a transparent background, a logo, or png image, a semi-transparent 'background' or a video that fades) you will see the unobscured parts of the clips in the tracks below it.

 Editing in the timeline

-If you would like to know how to trim, split and add effects your clips once they're in the timeline, see how to edit your video.
+If you would like to know how to trim, split and add effects to your clips once they're in the timeline, see how to edit your video.